 I’d say I don’t have time to write, but that’s inherently untrue.
 We all have the same amount of time and I could use some of it to write.
 My father, the professional editor, would say to write precisely what I mean.
-In the interest of honoring the teaching of the man who just rocked my baby to sleep for me, I shall.
+In the interest of honoring the teaching of the man who rocked my baby to sleep for me this evening, I shall.

 These past two weeks a myriad of extra demands and responsibilities filled our schedules and writing wasn’t a priority.

 My favorite scene from Saved By The Bell was from the very dramatic episode where Jessie Spano gets addicted to caffeine pills.
 Pressured by a ‘lack of time’ to study for her Geometry test and perform for talent scouts, she claims she can’t sleep and accomplish it all.
 In dramatic meltdown, she wails, “I have NO time!”

 Jonathan’s home and health teacher will be here for 11 more minutes.
 Downstairs a workman is sawing and installing baseboards so that Jonathan can re-enter his “safe room” in the basement.
 I’ve just ironed shirts for my husband who was called out of town yesterday for a quick trip, and Elizabeth just woke up from her quick nap.

 The house is filled with half-finished tasks that demand TIME, attention, effort…